 Even if you have a photographic memory, memorize everything in the Bible, and quote bible verses at will, all of them will boil to nothing if you don’t apply them in your life.

 Now after examining our works, we will have rejoicing in ourselves and not in others.
 This means that we don’t do good works because we want to impress others or gain their approval.
 We don’t need their applause and recognition.
-We simply do good works out of love to God and to other people.
+We simply do good works out of love for God and for other people.

 To effectively examine ourselves, we need to read the Bible and see what God expects from us.
 This brings us to the third and final point.